 There are two schools of thought on cooking acidic food in cast iron.
 A few people say that cooking acidic food damages the seasoning and food will get stuck on it, and hence, it should be avoided.

-However, as per research, moist acidic food absorbs more iron from the cast iron cookware, compared to others.
-Hence, to maximize the benefit of cooking in cast iron, occasionally cook tomato and tamarind based food in it.
+However, as per research, moist acidic food absorbs more iron from cast iron cookware, compared to others.
+Hence, to maximize the benefit of cooking in cast iron, occasionally cook tomato and tamarind-based food in it.

 Related reading: Common Cast Iron Problems and Their Solutions